 Visiting an open house is a great way to get started when shopping for a new (first, or next) home.
 Here is a list of tips to help make your house-hunting more successful.

-Making the decision to buy a new home is a significant one, particularly if it will be your first home after you've been renting, or if you are moving to a new province.
-There can be a lot to think about, especially when it comes to considering your financing options, making the decision to sell your current home, locating an appropriate and desirable area to move to, let alone actually finding a new home for you and your family!
-While it can be easy to get caught up in the details of loans, interest rates and other financial issues, you have to keep in mind that the most important aspect of this journey is finding a home that you and your loved ones can be happy in.
+Making the decision to buy a new home is a significant one.
+This is especially true if it will be your first home after you've been renting, or if you are moving to a new province.
+There can be a lot to think about, especially when it comes to considering your financing options.
+Making the decision to sell your current home, locating an appropriate and desirable area to move to, let alone actually finding a new home for you and your family!
+It can be easy to get caught up in the details of loans, interest rates and other financial issues.
+You have to keep in mind that the most important aspect of this journey is finding a home that you and your loved ones can be happy in.

 Kurt Jacobson is a surfing enthusiast with a background in real estate.
 Having moved 10 times in the past 7 years, he thrives on helping others learn from his experiences.
 When he's not out shredding waves he writes about rental homes for RentFinder.co.

-If you are already working with a ‘Buyers Agent', please make sure that you check with him/her first, BEFORE going to Open Houses, just to check your local rules and customs.
+If you are already working with a ‘Buyers Agent', please make sure that you check with him/her first, BEFORE going to an Open House.
+This is to check your local rules and customs.
 Please remember that the agent who is running the house does have the right to ask for your name and/or other ID prior to letting you into the home.
 Also remember that he/she represents the home seller.

 Also read: What to look for at an Open House.